 - a.
-Use departmental letterhead (8-1/2" x 11" paper) of the principal investigator.
-Leave a 1" margin on all sides or the IRB provided consent form. - b.
+Use 8-1/2" x 11" paper. - b.
 The print should be legible enough for copying purposes.
-The form should be in no less than a 12-point font type, and should be single-spaced, with double-spacing between paragraphs.
-Larger-than-normal type size may be necessary for some populations- such as children, the elderly, or the visually impaired.
+The form should be in no less than a 10-point font type, and should be single-spaced, with double-spacing between paragraphs.
+Larger-than-normal type size may be necessary for some populations-such as children, the elderly, or the visually impaired.
 Divide the consent form into sections and use the descriptive headings provided (e.g., "Purpose," "Risks and Discomforts," "Confidentiality"), all of which should be in boldface type.
 Section titles may appear on a separate line or be underlined at the beginning of a paragraph. - c.
-Number all pages.
-Use only one side of the page.
-Each consent/assent form should have its own, distinct pagination; each page should have the project title, a page number (in the bottom middle of the page, in the form "page xx of xx") and a line for the subject to initial and date (in the bottom right-hand corner of the page), signifying that the page has been read.
-The last (most recent) date of submission to the IRB should appear on each page (bottom left-hand corner of page). - d.
+At the end of the consent form, a line for the participant to initial and date. - d.
 The IRB must approve your form if you do not use the IRB provided forms. - e.
-Use the first person, as though the subject were explaining the study to someone else (e.g., "I understand that ..."; "Dr. X will give me . . .").
-Only separate cover letters or narratives may speak to the subjects in the second person.
-A consent form to be signed by a parent, a guardian or authorized representative should be written in the first person, but refer to the subject in the third person (e.g., "I understand that my child will ..."; "Dr. X will give my child . . ."). - f.
+Use the first person, as though the participant were explaining the study to someone else (e.g., "I understand that ..."; "Dr. X will give me . . .").
+Only separate cover letters or narratives may speak to the participants in the second person.
+A consent form to be signed by a parent, a guardian or authorized representative should be written in the first person, but refer to the participant in the third person (e.g., "I understand that my child will ..."; "Dr. X will give my child . . ."). - f.
 Use lay language throughout.
-Explain the nature of the project, the nature of the subject's participation, and the nature of the risks and benefits involved in language clearly understandable to the anticipated subjects (federal regulations suggest 7th-grade level). - g.
+Explain the nature of the project, the nature of the participant's participation, and the nature of the risks and benefits involved in language clearly understandable to the anticipated participants (federal regulations suggest 7th-grade level). - g.
 The IRB does not allow separate signature pages; at least some portion of the text must be on the signature page. - h.
-The IRB will not accept consent or assent forms with excessive blank spaces in the text. i.

-Multiple consent/assent forms should be labeled to indicate the targeted subject groups.
+The IRB will not accept consent or assent forms with excessive blank spaces in the text. - i.
+Multiple consent/assent forms should be labeled to indicate the targeted participant groups.